 • Yes!

 Diversity: I welcome all body sizes, abilities, races, ethnicities, sexualities, genders, and spirituality practices.
+I have specific experience with each of these areas as well.

 Confidentiality: What said in sessions is held as privileged and protected health information.
 I protect the privacy of all of my clients.
 The only times I have to break confidentiality is for reportable child abuse, imminent threats to self and others, and current gun laws require me to alert authorities if you own guns, don’t store them appropriately, and are a threat to mass safety.